Bwc9876/git-from-scratch/index.typ

 We address objects based on that object’s contents.
-A tree’s contents contains references to other objects, meaning we by extension address a tree by the contents of all of its leaves.
+A tree’s contents contains references to other objects, meaning we address a tree by the contents of all of its leaves by extension.

-Subtrees cascade this effect upwards.
-We can uniquely identify the contents of a directory #emph[and all sub-directories] based on its hash.
+Nested trees cascade this effect upwards.
+We can uniquely identify the contents of an entire directory #emph[and all sub-directories] based on just one hash.

 This #emph[does] mean whenever we update even one part of our project,